The Samsung Galaxy S10 has the potential to be the most exciting phone of 2019, but only if the company makes some changes.

 Samsung’s been delivering top smartphone cameras for a while now, but this year it has some real competition from Huawei, so for the Galaxy S10 we want to see it take steps to get ahead.

-The good news is that a triple-lens camera has already been rumored, though it’s not clear whether both the normal and Plus versions of the S10 would get it.
+The good news is that a triple-lens camera has already been rumored, though it sounds like only the priciest model will get it.

 3. An in-screen fingerprint scanner